-The 2011 Business Plan represents our plan for the fifth year in operation as an important contributor to conservation of wild Atlantic salmon in Canada.
+The 2012 Business Plan represents our plan for the sixth year of operation of The Atlantic Salmon Conservation Foundation as an important contributor to conservation of wild Atlantic salmon in Canada.

 Our vision is to contribute to the attainment of healthy and sustainable wild Atlantic salmon in Atlantic Canada and Quebec.
-We are doing this through creation of partnerships among small and large players alike.
-The principle is simple: Help focus many small contributions to make a big difference in salmon conservation.
+We do this through stimulation and supportingof partnerships among small and large players alike.
+The principle is simple: We help focus many small contributions to make a big difference in salmon conservation.

-By the end of our fifth year our small organization will have contributed \$1.15 million to worthy salmon conservation projects across five provinces.
+By the end of our sixth year our small organization will have contributed \$1.45 million to worthy salmon conservation projects across five provinces.
 This has been possible because of the confidence and support of the Government of Canada in creating the Atlantic Salmon Endowment Fund, then vesting our Foundation with the responsibility to prudently manage the fund to preserve its capital while ensuring that conservation funding is made available to community groups.
 We take these responsibilities very seriously and that's why, working with our many partners, we'll eventually reach our shared goals.

-The annual Business Plan is key to realizing our vision and our goals.
+The annual Business Plan is an important tool in helping us realize our vision and our goals, working with our many stakeholders and supporters.
 It articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
-We are a performance-based organization so we rely on recipients of our grants to also measure and report to us their performance in meeting project objectives.
-It's a new approach in the salmon conservation world, but thanks to our partners and volunteers it's also working very well.
+We are very proud to be a performance-based organization.
+We rely on recipients of our grants to measure and report their performance to us in meeting project objectives.
+It's a new approach in the salmon conservation world, but thanks to our recipient groups, our partners and our volunteers it's working extremely well.